aryamansen2k4/aryamansen-langgraph-mat496/README.md

 In the notebook ```parallelization.ipynb```, we use the above methods to a more realistic example where we gather context from two external sources (ESPN and Web-Search) and have an LLM answer a question regarding the El Classico match which was held on previous Sunday.

+## Lesson 2: Sub-graphs
+In this lesson we learnt about **sub-graphs**.

+**Sub-Graph**: Sub-graphs allow us to create and manage different states in different parts of your graph.
+This is very helpful when using multi-agent systems, with teams of agents that each have their own state.

+The most important thing to understand is how the graphs communicate, which is done with over-lapping keys:

+1) The sub-graphs can access docs from the parent
+2) The parent can access summary/failure_report from the sub-graphs

+In the notebook ```subgraphs.ipynb```, we create a simple example, where we have a system that accepts logs and performs two separate sub-tasks by different agents (summarize logs, find failure modes).
+These two separate sub-tasks are performed in two different sub-graphs.